Skip Ribbon Commands

 Completed applications will be processed in the order they are received.

 This is an NIH-sponsored program with an annual spending limit.
-When maximum expenditure of funds occurs, applications will be placed on a waiting list.
+When maximum expenditure of funds occurs, applications will be placed on a waitlist.

 Participants are required to re-apply annually.